sararob/tswift-detection/README.md

 *This is not an official Google product.*

-This repo contains the code from [this blog post](TODO) explaining how I built a Taylor Swift detector using the [TensorFlow object detection API], [Cloud ML Engine](http://cloud.google.com/ml-engine), and the Firebase SDKs for Cloud Functions and Cloud Storage.
+This repo contains the code from [this blog post](TODO) explaining how I built a Taylor Swift detector using the [TensorFlow object detection API](https://github.com/tensorflow/models/tree/master/research/object_detection), [Cloud ML Engine](http://cloud.google.com/ml-engine), and the Firebase SDKs for Cloud Functions and Cloud Storage.
 See the blog post for details and follow the steps below to build, train, and serve your detector.

 ## Preprocessing images and converting to TFRecords